MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
 This setting is in preview and might change.

-Use this setting only when you have a working [S/MIME deployment](https://docs.microsoft.com/office365/SecurityCompliance/s-mime-for-message-signing-and-encryption) and want a label to automatically apply this protection method for emails rather than use Rights Management protection from Azure Information Protection.
+Use this setting only when you have a working [S/MIME deployment](https://docs.microsoft.com/office365/SecurityCompliance/s-mime-for-message-signing-and-encryption) and want a label to automatically apply this protection method for emails rather than Rights Management protection from Azure Information Protection.
 The resulting protection is the same as when a user manually selects S/MIME options from Outlook.

 This configuration requires you to specify an advanced client setting named **LabelToSMIME** for each Azure Information Protection label that you want to apply S/MIME protection.
 Then for each entry, set the value by using the following syntax: